 A debate is raging between activists over whether treating HIV when CD4 cells are high is scientifically sound.

-As history’s largest international response to a disease hits a major milestone, there is cause both for celebration of great successes and fo...
+As history’s largest international response to a disease hits a major milestone, there’s cause for celebration & reflect on challenges ahead

 Some of the bravest, most dogged and downright effective AIDS fighters we know

 Young activists today are fiercely committed to the fight against AIDS and demonstrating for social justice.